devarshi-ap/wikiwow/README.md

 #### Core Features:

--   Use the powerful Wikipedia API to list historical events on a given month and day
+-   Use the powerful Wikipedia API to list historical events, chronologically, on a given month and day
--   Query historical events listed chronologically by keywords
+-   Filter historical events by keywords using the querybar
+-   Watch Youtube videos about any given event curated by the back-end with the Youtube API

 #### Built With: